Welcome to Year 8

 Key Stage 3 Admin Manager

-To report absence, please ring or email Mrs K Brown (email@example.com).
+To report absence, please ring or email Mrs K Brown on ext106 or email@example.com.

 The Key Stage 3 Curriculum

 Students in Key Stage 3 are at the beginning of a 7 year IB program, and as such follow the MYP.
 They are thus encouraged to see the links within and between individual subjects, and to experience a range of Approaches to Learning.
 Internationalism is fundamental to the curriculum, with all boys learning one modern foreign language in Year 7 (either Mandarin or Japanese) and choosing another language from French, German, Latin and Spanish in Year 8.
 An established and developing programme of residential visits and exchanges abroad extends pupils’ linguistic and cultural understanding.

 Pupils study Science, Maths and Technology- incorporating ICT, Art, DT, and Food Technology.
-They also study Music for two years, as in Sports, a very large number pursue their artistic interests outside lessons, and take advantage of the extensive co-curricular opportunities.
+For Music and Sport, a large number of students pursue their interests inside and outside of lessons, taking advantage of the extensive co-curricular opportunities.
 Indeed, it is vital that they do so: there is a strong emphasis on participation, and involvement in wider school life is shown to have significant positive impact on students’ academic performance.

 These vibrant and exciting learning opportunities fulfil the requirements of the National Curriculum for England- though they clearly massively exceed them, too.
 In Key Stage 3 at DGS the emphasis is on care, responsibility, involvement and enjoyment of success.